slackapi/hubot-slack/README.md

 # hubot-slack

-This is a [Hubot](http://hubot.github.com/) adapter to use with your Slack.
+This is a [Hubot](http://hubot.github.com/) adapter to use with Slack.

 ## Quickstart: Hubot for Slack on Heroku